technophilic/Agora-NG-basic/README.md

 So what’s the diagram all about?
 Let’s break it down a bit.

-Channels are something similar to chat rooms and every App ID can spawn multiple channels.
+Channels are something similar to chat rooms, and every App ID can spawn multiple channels.

 Users are able to join and leave a channel at will.